khiem20tc/khiem20tc/README.md

 ### 💭 Random Quote of the Day

 ```
-"The best nights out are when people around you are simply having fun."
+"Life is better when you sing about bananas."
 ```

 ### Background 💪